robinsonmc/shearer-data/README.md

 ## 3a.
 Run from saved feature list
-If you run Run.py it will call get_the_feature_plots with default args which will generate the plots in the paper from the stored features (in ./new_saved_features_11_subjects).
+If you run Run.py it will call get_the_feature_plots with default args which will generate the plots in the paper from the features previously extracted and stored in ./new_saved_features_11_subjects.

 ## 3b.
 Run from raw data
 You can easily modify Run.py to call the get_the_feature_plots function with the following